russgreen/Transmittal/docs/update_database.md

 title: Update database
 permalink: /settings/databaseupdate
 ---
-Database files care automatically upgraded when opened by a newer version of Transmittal.
+Database files are automatically upgraded when opened by a newer version of Transmittal.